-In recent years extensive and competitive experimentation has been performed by many manufacturers in an effort to exploit all possible methods of synthesizing and applying the detected electrical audio stimuli to the acoustic nerve, in a continual effort to achieve the maximum possible intelligence, fidelity, and clarity of audio information.
+In recent years extensive and competitive experimentation has been performed.
+Experiments by many manufacturers to exploit all possible methods of synthesizing and applying the detected electrical audio stimuli to the acoustic nerve, in a continual effort to achieve the maximum possible intelligence, fidelity, and clarity of audio information.
 The preponderance of current implants is the outgrowth of the multi-channel design described in US Patent 4063048 (10).

-Also, many experiments by the House Ear Institute in single conductor implants have achieved success in specialized applications.
-Many new strategies for increasing the effective number of audio channels being applied to the acoustic nerve have been researched.
+Also, many experiments by the House Ear Institute in single conductor implants have succeeded in specialized applications.
+Many new strategies have been researched for increasing the effective number of audio channels applied to the acoustic nerve.
 Thereby helping to provide greater fidelity in a true reproduction of original audio inputs.

-According to the American Speech and Hearing Association, the average cost of an implant, which includes the entire surgical procedure, medical staff, and hospital, plus operative medical and aural rehab is in the range of $40,000 to $60,000.
+According to the American Speech and Hearing Association, the average cost of an implant, including the entire surgical procedure, medical staff, hospital, and operative medical and aural rehab, is $40,000 to $60,000.
 Even at these seemingly exorbitant costs, researchers at Johns-Hopkins Hospital show that “more than $50,000 can be saved compared to the cost of more than $1,000,000 in expenses expected over a lifetime to cover the cost of children who are profoundly deaf”.